 The ban of high-value banknotes in late 2016 by the Government of India along with the outbreak of Covid-19 pandemic amplified a digital payment drive and accelerated the rise of fintech.

 While the digital payment market is ever-growing in India, the country is still fighting to achieve better financial inclusion.
 This is an issue that comes hand in hand with the alarmingly high illetricity rate in India (over 70%).

 On a more positive note, Indian FinTechs have attracted close to $10 billion in equity capital funding over the past decade reports Credit Suisse.
 According to KPMG’s Pulse of Fintech, India is close to matching its total fintech investments of 2020 with $2 billion in investment in the first half of 2021 alone.
+Additionally, according to Bain & Company’s India Fintech Report 2022, the first half of 2022 has seen funding of $4.2 billion, more than twice the amount seen in the first half of 2021.
 Notably, Digital banking was the object of most investments thanks to India’s unique model which allows digital banks to mainly act as software-as-a-service (SaaS) providers with regulatory responsibility as bank partners.